gemc/sci-g/examples/cad_imports/README.md

 The output is defined by the entry `+goutput` in the jcard: two files are created simultaneously:
 `TEXT` and `ROOT` format.
 The files are identical in content and contain both true information and digitized output.

-The root file contains ntuples with true information and digitized output.

 ### CAD Variation `tilted`